byu-oit/rockefeller/docs/phase-types/codecommit.rst

 CodeCommit
 ==========
 The *CodeCommit* phase type configures a pipeline phase to pull source code from CodeCommit.
 The pipeline is launched when code is pushed to CodeCommit on the specified branch.
-The first phase of every pipeline created with Handel-CodePipeline must be a source code phase such as this CodeCommit type.
+The first phase of every pipeline created with Rockefeller must be a source code phase such as this CodeCommit type.

 Parameters
 ----------